-Hi there, friend!
+Hi there, friend.
 I'm Anne Simone.

-They asked me, "What's your dream job?"
+Ask me, "What's your dream job?"

-And I said, "I already have it."
+And I'll say, "I already have it."

 I've dream-jobbed my way through life, in fact.